20 Candidate Experience Survey Questions

 Modern applicant tracking systems enable you to automate customized emails as candidates change stages so you can gather the right insights.

-You can change your survey questions from time to time to measure specific areas you’re working to improve.
+You can change your survey questions from time to time to measure specific areas of the candidate experience you’re working to improve.

 For example, let’s say you want to measure how compensating candidates for a work assessment will improve the candidate experience.
 Measure candidate satisfaction with your work assessments both before and after you implement the change, then compare survey results.
 Alternatively, offer work assessment compensation for a subset of your roles and compare candidate satisfaction levels to roles where you don’t compensate for assessments.
 These tests will measure the impact of your candidate experience improvements.